billywhite4/fc-ga-ecommerce-plugin/README.md

 ```

 #Notes
 **Important!** This should only be applied to the FoxyCart `/receipt` page.
-Adding this script to any other FoxyCart page will muck up your analytics as fc_json is present on all FC pages and passing data to the Ecommerce plugin before a purchase is completed will create a big mess in your analytics.
+Adding this script to any other FoxyCart page will muck up your analytics as `fc_json` is present on all FC pages and passing data to the Ecommerce plugin before a purchase is completed will create a big mess in your analytics.

 This setup is for USD currency, but the `stripUSD()` function could be altered or extended to strip the prefixes of other currencies.

 Categories in `fc_json` are the Shipping/Discount category set in FoxyCart, and are not necessarily taxonomic categories set in a CMS for grouping products for analysis.
-This should be considered if your FC categories are different than your product categories.
+What's passed to the category field should be considered and likely altered if your FC categories are different than your product categories.

 New installations of FoxyCart using 2.0 or higher should use the built-in [Google Analytics integration](https://wiki.foxycart.com/v/2.0/analytics).